Vondrs7/GUI-Calculator/README.md

 Upgrade points:
   - calculations with any number of numbers
-  - change to float numbers
   - add percentage calculation
+  - add exponentation
+  - ...